The architecture design process…

-If you’re an architecture student, the design process is similar to that of architects.
-This article also highlights the key steps to follow to complete your project in an organized way.
+If you’re an architecture student, the design process is similar to that of architects, and we also highlight here the key steps to follow to complete your project in an organized way.

-From architects, contractors, and engineers, many teams work on the development of a building.
-Therefore, laying out a design process helps different teams to work together and smoothly.
+From architects to contractors and engineers, many teams of professionals work on the development of a building – the architectural design process helps these different parties to work together and smoothly.

-Now that you have identified the client’s needs and the objectives for the project, it is necessary to gather information that will support the development of the project.
+Now that you have identified these, it is necessary to gather information that will support the development of the project.
 Moreover, the data you collect may help inform design decisions in later steps.

 Here is some information that is important to research about a project: